How Do I Maintain My PMP® Certification?

 - Make sure programs are registered.
 If you’re taking courses to earn PDUs, you need to verify that the courses you’re taking are registered with and approved by PMI.
 You don’t want to invest time and effort into learning if you’re not totally positive you’ll get credit for your efforts.

-To make the recertification process an easy one, the best course of action is to stay organized and diligent.
+To make the certification renewal process an easy one, the best course of action is to stay organized and diligent.

-It’s wise to maintain your PMP certification, so you can keep working as and earning as a certified PMP.
+It’s wise to maintain your PMP credential, so you can keep working as and earning as a certified project manager.
 With a little effort and planning, you’ll meet your requirements with ease.

-Do you want to learn more about what it takes to earn and maintain your PMP certification?
+Do you want to learn more about what it takes to earn and maintain the PMP certification?
 Check out The Complete PMP Certification Guide now.